Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 ```
 ### Storage volume types

-Make sure you have the correct HDFS storage type applied to HDFS DataNode storage volumes, and below is an example which sets the RAM_DISK, SSD, DISK and Archive volumes.
+Make sure you have the correct HDFS storage type applied to HDFS DataNode storage volumes, and the below is an example which sets the RAM_DISK, SSD, DISK and Archive volumes.
 ```xml
      <property>
          <name>dfs.datanode.data.dir</name>